 Maude Craig Sampson Williams

-She graduated from Prairie View State Normal College (Prairie View A&M), the state college for African American Teachers, in 1900.
-She moved to El Paso four years later to begin teaching at Frederick Douglass School.
-In 1906, she moved back to Austin to teach at Gregorytown School.
-Where she was one of the founders of the Douglass Club of Austin (the oldest African-American women’s service organization in Austin and Central Texas; a club still active today).
+Maude Evangeline Craig Sampson Williams (1880-1958), suffragist, civil rights activist, and educator, was born and raised in East Central Austin.
+After she graduated from Prairie View State Normal College (now Prairie View A&M) in 1900, she moved to El Paso and began teaching at Frederick Douglass School.
+In 1906, she returned to Austin to teach at Gregory Town School, one of the first schools for Black children in Austin.
+During this time, she helped found the Douglass Club of Austin, the oldest African American women’s service organization in Austin and Central Texas that is still active today.
 She returned to El Paso in 1907 to be married and resumed teaching there.

 Photograph from Marion Butts Collection, courtesy of the Dallas History and Archives Division, Dallas Public Library

 In the 1940s and 50s, she was a member of the Council of Church Women and the Women’s Federated Clubs and Societies She organized programs that promoted integration, hosted WWII Black troops, and served as trustee of the Mary L. Peyton Foundation.
 While serving as the chair of the Legal Redress Committee of the El Paso NAACP, she petitioned the City Council and Parks and Recreation board for more housing and leisure facilities for Black citizens, worked against the threats of Black owned property values by city subdivision plans, and fought for desegregation of public schools in four districts.